sherwinbautista/github-slideshow/_posts/0000-01-02-sherwinbautista.md

 layout: slide
 title: "Welcome to Sherwin's slide!"
 ---
-This is github sherwin's slide
+This is my awesome Sherwin's slide
 Use the left arrow to go back!